 Ever dreamed of sailing to your favorite travel destinations on the world’s most luxurious yachts?

-Imagine waking up to a breathtaking orange sunrise over the majestic deck of a superyacht.
-You’ll start your day with a restorative head massage, followed by a helicopter ride to a secluded island for lunch, a swim in fragrant indigo waters, and finally, cap the day off with a meal of local cuisine cooked exactly to your taste.
+Imagine waking up to a breathtaking orange sunrise over the most beautiful yacht in the world.
+In the most luxurious yacht, you’ll start your day with a restorative head massage, followed by a helicopter ride to a secluded island for lunch, a swim in fragrant indigo waters, and finally, cap the day off with a meal of local cuisine cooked exactly to your taste.

 Well, bespoke indulgence might not be so out-of-reach after all — at least for a week!
-At Zizoo, you can rent a luxury boat for your and your group, and no, it won’t cost you $5 million to $500 million.
+At Zizoo, you can rent a luxury yacht in the Mediterranean for you and your group, and no, it won’t cost you $5 million to $500 million.
 If you’re curious, just fill out a request form with a few of your preferences and we’ll whip up a few options for you to flirt with.